 DASH (Downtown Area Shuttle)

-Don’t let confusion about parking and public transportation keep you away!
+Don’t let confusion about downtown Grand Rapids parking and public transportation keep you away!